dorjezhonnu/retreat-general-info/README.md

 ### All the cabins have outhouses.
 In order to facilitate decomposition, please note the following:

 - Add a handful of wood shavings after each use to reduce odor and speed composting.
+- Add a little lime to cut the smell.
 - ```Try not to urinate in the bucket all the time.
 It is okay to pee in the forest.```
 - Try to keep the lid down; it helps keep the flies out and a better experience for you.